 - Proper Sleep

 There are different breathing exercises you can do to help relax.
 This breathing exercise, called belly breathing, is simple and easy to do.
-If you have never used breathing exercises before this is a great one to start with.
+If you never used breathing exercises before this is a great one to start with.

 If you’re up for a little experiment and have a home blood pressure monitor take your blood pressure before doing the exercise.
 Then take it again immediately after and see if there’s a difference.
-If you don’t have a home blood pressure monitor and you’re interested in getting one, check out my affordable recommendations in this blog post.

 Get off the couch!
 Enjoy regular physical activity every day.
 Aim to get about 20-30 minutes of activity a day.
 Physical Activities Can Include: